Autonomous Electric Transit Vehicles Pilot

 Any hope of using the shuttles to connect to light rail?

-simpson.b asked almost 3 years ago
+simpson.b asked over 3 years ago

 The shuttles are part of a pilot program and are operating on routes adjacent to the Colorado School of Mines.
 There is the potential for future connectivity with existing transportation means, however that is beyond the scope of this initial trial period.